tuhin1522/Praachurjo/README.md

 ---

-## 💡 Our Solution — SME-Connect AI
+## 💡 Our Solution — Praachurjo

-**Praachurjo’s “SME-Connect AI”** is a next-gen digital platform that connects and empowers SMEs through an AI-driven collaborative ecosystem.
+**Praachurjo is a next-gen digital platform that connects and empowers SMEs through an AI-driven collaborative ecosystem.

 ---